 The African notes to play the African songs, plus mounted on a box with coverable sound holes to give the “wah” effect.

-The Heart-9 has a brilliant sound, good volume from the amplification of the box, and very smooth tines.
+The Spiral-9 has a brilliant sound, good volume from the amplification of the box, and very smooth tines.
 It is a joy to play.